 We’ll explore the Kyoto Protocol and Paris Agreement in more detail further down.
-There will also be sessions and events dedicated to environmental issues linked to areas such as finance, future generations, and gender.
+There will also be sessions and events dedicated to environmental issues linked to areas such as finance, technology and innovation, and inclusion.

 Who will attend?

-It’s expected that delegates and representatives from over 200 countries, businesses, organisations and faith groups will attend COP27.
+It’s expected that delegates and representatives from over 200 countries, businesses, organisations and faith groups will attend COP28.
 The main players will be representatives of The United Nations Framework Convention on Climate Change (UNFCCC), which totals 198 countries.

 Some of the most high-profile world leaders include: